-Landowners, potential land users, and students would receive information regarding the risks associated with using the land and the actions they should take if they encounter MEC through educational awareness efforts.
-A person who has seen a fact sheet is more likely to respond appropriately if a suspected item is found (versus a person who has not seen a fact sheet).
+Landowners and potential land users would receive information regarding the risks associated with land use provided through educational awareness efforts.
+A person who has seen a fact sheet is more likely to respond appropriately if a suspect item is found (versus a person who has not seen a fact sheet).
 There is no source reduction of potential MEC associated with this alternative.
 Alternative 2 provides overall protection of human health and the environment.
-Given the relative low cost to implement this alternative and the potential for educational awareness to potentially limit interaction with MEC, Alternative 2 is considered cost effective.
+Given the relative low cost to implement this alternative and the potential for educational awareness to impact human behavior and potentially limit interaction with MEC, Alternative 2 is considered cost effective.